Revised April 2019; Approved by the AALL membership August 30, 2019

 Section 4.
 Elections.

 - Notification of Results.
 All candidates shall be notified of the results of the election by the Secretary at the earliest possible time.
-The election results shall be reported at a business meeting of the Association by the Secretary.
-In case the annual meeting is held before December 15, or if no annual meeting should be held, the results of the election shall be either printed in the first issue of an Association publication that is sent to all voting members following the report of the Secretary, or distributed to the members before March 1.
+Once all candidates have been notified the results shall be communicated to the membership electronically.
+In addition, the election results shall be published in the next issue of an Association publication that is sent to all members and also reported at the business meeting of the Association by the Secretary.

 Article VII.
 Officers of the Association.